lvalnegri/projects-vps_benchmarking/README.md

-# projects-vps_benchmarking
+## VPS benchmarking
-A set of system, R and MySQL benchmark to help comparing different servers among different providers
+A set of Linux, R and MySQL benchmarks to help comparing different servers among different providers